tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 \- - - - -

 I might never uncover Dr. Auclair’s part in these events.
-In spite of that, another matter weighs more heavily on my mind than his role in my torment, Jack’s death, and his disappearance.
+In spite of that, another matter weighs more heavily on my mind than his role in my torment and his cryptic disappearance.

 The paradox of it all.